Nitrogen vacancy centers in diamond as angle-squared sensors: Theory

 where $\Delta$ is the zero-field splitting, $g\approx 2$ is the electron g-factor in the NV center, $\mu_B$ is the Bohr magneton, $\vec{S}$ is the electronic spin of the NV center and $\vec{B}_\mathit{ext}$ is the external magnetic field.

-In our experiment, at any instant in time, the applied magnetic field $\vec{B}_\mathit{ext}$ could be at an arbitrary angle with respect to the NV spin vector $\vec{S}$.
+In our experiment, the applied magnetic field $\vec{B}_\mathit{ext}$ may not be aligned with the NV spin vector $\vec{S}$.
 This gives the term $\vec{S}\cdot\vec{B}_\mathit{ext}$ in Eq. \ref{eq:hnv0} an angular ($\theta$) dependence, where $\theta$ is the angle between $\vec{B}_\mathit{ext}$ and $\vec{S}$.
-For this work, we fix the direction of the NV center, and vary the external magnetic field around on a spherical axes system.
-For the NMO-NV proposed hybrid system~\cite{Durso11}, we would fix the direction of magnetic field, and the direction of the NV center would move around due to the oscillation of the NMO.
-In either case, $H_{NV}$ takes the following form, where we assume a 2-dimensional relative movement between $\vec{B}_\mathit{ext}$ and $\vec{S}$.
+For this work, we fix the direction of the NV center, and vary the external magnetic field.
+For the NMO-NV proposed hybrid system~\cite{Durso11}, the direction of magnetic field is fixed and the direction of the NV center moves due to the oscillation of the NMO.
+In either case, $H_{NV}$ takes the following form, where we assume $\vec{B}_\mathit{ext}$ is in the $y-z$ plane: